For Educators in Virginia

 The classroom and in-car driver education standards focus on safe driving attitudes; time, space, and distance-perception skill development; and the recognition of and appropriate response to hazards in the ever-changing driving environment.
 Emphasis is placed on linking visual search skills, space management, and maintenance of balanced vehicle control to risk-reducing driving strategies.
 Significant attention is given to risk awareness, driver alertness, driver distractions, the social and economic consequences of driving, occupant protection, positive interactions with other roadway users, and the physical and psychological conditions that affect driver performance.
 Students apply basic driving skills in low-to-moderate traffic environments and progress to demonstration of skill proficiency in more complex traffic situations.
 When possible, teachers are also encouraged to use simulation and other technologies that will enhance student learning.

 Successful completion of a state-approved driver education program does not make a teenager a responsible, experienced driver.
-Traffic safety education involves family, community, industry, government, and personal factors such as motivation, maturity, and perception abilities.
-These factors play a major role in the development of young safe drivers.
-Evidence shows that often it is not poor driving skills that cause accidents among this age group, but inexperience and/or poor attitude.
+Traffic safety education involves family, community, industry, government, and personal factors such as motivation and maturity.
+Evidence shows that often it is not poor driving skills that lead to crashes among this age group, but inexperience, inappropriate attitude, and/or lack of decision-making skills.
 The family, not the school, is in the best position to have a sustained effect on minimizing the risks faced by inexperienced drivers and encouraging responsible behaviors.
-Throughout the course, emphasis is placed on extensive supervised practice with a licensed parent or guardian to develop precision in the use of skills, processes, and responsibilities.
+Throughout the course, emphasis is placed on extensive supervised driving practice with a licensed parent, guardian or other mentor.

 The purpose of driver education is to provide students with a detailed understanding of the fundamentals of driving and to foster responsible driving attitudes and behaviors.
 As a result of quality traffic-safety instruction, students will be able to